rudolph-est/springrestlab/Readme.md

   **Part 3 - Create Spring Data JPA Repositories**

 13. Return to the Team class.
-Add required JPA annotations:  The class must be annotated with @Entity, the id must be annotated with @Id and @GeneratedValue.
+Add required JPA annotations:  The class must be annotated with @Entity, the id must be annotated with @Id and @GeneratedValue (Make sure you include the import javax.persistence.* )

 14. Create a new Interface called "TeamRepository".
 Have it extend CrudRepository<Team,Long>.
   - Be sure to create this as an Interface, not a Class!